TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 1. Write and collaborate using this template on Overleaf
 2. Keep all your work in a `content.tex`
-3. When ready for final submission, copy `content.tex` into the full template and compile locally Both templates use identical metadata fields, environments, and commands.
+3. When ready for final submission, copy `content.tex` into the full template and compile locally.
+Both templates use identical metadata fields, environments, and commands.
 Your content file transfers with no changes needed.

 ---